ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 This step is the only part of the lab you will do individually.
 However, you should work next to your partner, making sure you both understand what you are doing.

 The following article explains how to create a `~/github` directory on your ACMS account.
+Note that the name of the directory you create actually does not need to be `github`.
+The entire process of creating git repos and pushing these to github is not impacted by the name of the directory where the repos are in.
+Instead of `~/github`, you could have created, for example, `~/SPISlabs` and use that as the directory to store your lab files in.
+If you are confident or adventurous (and yes, who doesn't want to be confident or adventurous), we recommend you actually pick a different name, to force you to think more about what you are doing, rather than simply copying our directions (as you need to really understand *why* you are doing things).

 * [Creating `~/github` and learning some shell commands in the process](/topics/acms_create_github_dir/)